dianshuoli/Curvilinear_Structure_Datasets/Readme.md

 A collection of 8-class natural curvilinear structures with paired annotations.
 **Two versions available**:
 - 🖼️ **Full-resolution**: Original high-quality images (max dimension 5000px+)
-- ⚡ **1k-version**: Resized to 1000px  in length (aspect-ratio preserved) using nearest-neighbor interpolation
+- ⚡ **1k-version**: Resized to 1000px  in length (aspect-ratio preserved) using nearest-neighbor interpolation.

 **Recommended usage**:
 ✅ Use **1k-version** for all training/testing workflows